 3.1 Provided there is no existing uncured material default of Tenant under any of the Mikron Leases, if Tenant desires to continue leasing all of the premises leased under the Mikron Leases (or all of the premises leased under those Mikron Leases which are then in effect) for a period beyond the Extended Term (such period being the "Renewal Term"), Tenant shall give Landlord written notice on or before February 28, 2019 of its desire to negotiate a Renewal Term.
-In response to such notice, Landlord shall within twenty (20) days provide Tenant with notice of landlord's desired term and Monthly Rent for the Renewal Term; provided that the Monthly Rent for Renewal Term (i) shall be the fair market rental value of the Leased Premises upon commencement of the Renewal Term, (ii) shall in no event be less than the Monthly Rent due during the month immediately prior to the commencement of the Renewal Term.
+In response to such notice, Landlord shall within twenty (20) days provide Tenant with notice of landlord's desired term and Monthly Rent for the Renewal Term; provided that the Monthly Rent for Renewal Term (i) shall be the fair market rental value of the Leased Premises upon commencement of the Renewal Term, (ii) shall in no event be less than the Monthly Rent due during the month immediately prior to the commencement of the Renewal Term and (iii) shall in no event escalate more than fifteen percent (15%) during any five consecutive years of the Renewal Term.
 In determining the fair market rental value of the Leased Premises, consideration shall be given to the then current market rate for similar properties in the general vicinity of the Leased Premises with similar lease provisions.